adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/Air_Pollution_essentials/readme.md

 #### Contents
 ---------

-<p>Attention should be to the naminf of the files.
+<p>Attention should be to the naming of the files.
 The names of the files starts with a number which shows the sequence by which the files should be read</p>

 ----------
 #### Additional Reference for this session